+More van life shopping hacks!
 From shampoo and conditioners to soaps and household cleaners, you can buy your necessities in trial-size containers.
-They take up less space (and weight).
-And since you’re mobile, restocking is as simple as parking your van or small motorhome at the grocery store.
+They take up less space and most importantly to van life and RVs, is weigh less!
+And since you’re mobile, restocking is as simple as parking your van or small motorhome or RV at the grocery or big box store.

-Oh and keep those empty containers!
-When you visit friends or family, ask if you can refill them from their big economy-size containers.
-But don’t be a freeloader.
-Leave a buck or two on the counter to show your gratitude.
+Oh and don’t throw away those empty containers!
+When you visit friends or family, kindly ask if you can refill them from their economy-size containers.
+And be nice by leaving a buck or two on the counter to show your gratitude.

-Another idea?
-Opt for travel pocket size tissues instead of buying a bulky box of tissues!
-Keep single packs in your glove box, backpack, bedside and even your tiny bathroom.
+Another van life shopping hack is to opt for travel pocket size tissues instead of buying a bulky box of facial tissues!
+We keep single packs in our glove box, backpack, Emergency Go-Bag, and our tiny RV bathroom.